InfinityFlowApp/tools-nuget-branding/README.md

 ## Contributing
 If you find a bug or have a feature request, please create an issue in the GitHub repository.

-To contribute code, fork the repository and submit a pull request.
-Please ensure that your code follows the project's coding standards and is thoroughly tested.

 ## License
 This package is released under the MIT License.
 See the LICENSE file for details.